Royal Free London NHS Foundation Trust: History

 The Free Hospital was founded in 1828 to provide free hospital care to the poor.
-The title 'Royal' was granted by Queen Victoria in 1837 in recognition of the hospital's treatment of cholera victims.
-For a long period the Royal Free Hospital was the only hospital in London to offer clinical instruction to women and was closely associated with the London School of Medicine for Women, later renamed Royal Free Hospital School of Medicine.
+A royal charter was granted by Queen Victoria in 1837 in recognition of the hospital's treatment of cholera victims.
+For a long period, the Royal Free Hospital was the only hospital in London to offer clinical instruction to women and was closely associated with the London School of Medicine for Women, later renamed Royal Free Hospital School of Medicine.

 Royal Free Hospital moved to its present site in the mid-1970s, bringing together the old Royal Free Hospital on Gray's Inn Road with the Lawn Road, New End and Hampstead General hospitals.
 The former Hampstead Children's Hospital became the nursing accommodation for the hospital.

-In April 1991 the Royal Free Hampstead NHS Trust, comprising Royal Free Hospital and Royal National Throat, Nose and Ear Hospital, became one of the first NHS trusts established under the provisions of the NHS and Community Care Act 1990.
-In August 2008 the Trust announced its intention to form the UCLPartners academic health science centre with University College London, Great Ormond Street Hospital for Children NHS Trust, Moorfields Eye Hospital NHS Foundation Trust and University College London Hospitals NHS Foundation Trust.
+In April 1991, the Royal Free Hampstead NHS Trust, comprising Royal Free Hospital and Royal National Throat, Nose, and Ear Hospital, became one of the first NHS trusts established under the provisions of the NHS and Community Care Act 1990.
+In August 2008, the trust announced its intention to form the UCLPartners academic health science centre with University College London, Great Ormond Street Hospital for Children NHS Trust, Moorfields Eye Hospital NHS Foundation Trust, and University College London Hospitals NHS Foundation Trust.
 UCLPartners was officially designated as an academic health science centres by the UK Department of Health in March 2009.
-In April 2011 the Trust announced that it would be making 450 redundancies as part of a plan to reduce costs by £40 million per year.
+In April 2011 the trust announced that it would be making 450 redundancies as part of a plan to reduce costs by £40m per year.

 The Royal Free Hampstead NHS Trust was authorised by Monitor as an NHS foundation trust on 1 April 2012, subsequently changing its name to Royal Free London NHS Foundation Trust.
-In the same month, University College London Hospitals NHS Foundation Trust took over management of Royal National Throat Nose and Ear Hospital from the Trust.
+In the same month, University College London Hospitals NHS Foundation Trust took over management of Royal National Throat, Nose, and Ear Hospital from the trust.

-In 2013 the Trust had an annual turnover of around £450m and employed around 4,600 staff.
+In 2013, the trust had an annual turnover of around £450m and employed around 4,600 staff.
 Royal Free Hospital has a total of roughly 900 beds and treats around 700,000 patients each year.
-In partnership with University College London (UCL), the Trust has major research activities and it forms part of the UCLPartners academic health science centre.
+In partnership with University College London (UCL), the trust has major research activities and it forms part of the UCLPartners academic health science centre.
 The Royal Free Hospital is also a teaching centre for the UCL Medical School.

-In March 2017 the trust sold land at Chase Farm Hospital in Enfield to the Royal Free Charity for £50 million.
+In March 2017, the trust sold land at Chase Farm Hospital in Enfield to the Royal Free Charity for £50m.
 The charity plans to use the land to provide housing for staff.